pebakery/pebakery-docs/Commands/INI/IniWriteTextLine.md

 ## Remarks

+If `FileName` does not exist it will be created using UTF-8 encoding.

 Unless the `APPEND` flag is specified the `Line` will be inserted at the beginning of the section.

 PEBakery will optimize multiple `IniWriteTextLine` commands in a row into a single write operation.